levante-hackathon-2026/levante-hackathon-2026.github.io/infoforhubs.md

 ### Frequently Asked Questions for Hubs

-Thank you for considering hosting a LEVANTE Hackathon 2026 Hub!

 #### What are hubs?
 While the the hackathon is virtual, hubs are groups of people meeting in-person across different parts of the world to participate.
 Hubs are mostly run independently by local leaders and may vary in length and activities.